gassbanterr/orbiscast/README.md

 - `/stream <channel_name> <length>`: Start streaming the specified channel.
 Length is in minutes.
 - `/stop`: Stop the current stream.
+- `/list <page>`: List all available channels.
+Page is optional, paging is done in groups of 25.
 - `/join`: Join a voice channel.
 - `/leave`: Leave the voice channel.